qmuuoryan/galeria/README.md

 * View different photos.
 Click on a single photo to expand it and also view the details of the photo.
 The photo    details must appear on a modal within the same route as the main page.
 Search for different categories of photos.
 Copy a link to the photo to share with my friends.
 View photos based on the location they were taken.

 # Behaviour Driven Development
-* input	output click view details -|-	image details click link -|-	image details on a new page search image by category.
+* input	-click view details
+* output-image details click link and	image details on a new page where you search image by category.